 His father Peter Dawson couldn’t look after him and he was sent to a relative in Manchester.

-His father was Peter Dawson.
-Peter’s parents were John Dawson (a silk mill manager) and Sarah Morrell, who came from a family of market gardeners in Cheshire.
+Peter Dawson’s parents were John Dawson (a silk mill manager) and Sarah Morrell, who came from a family of market gardeners in Cheshire.
 The Morrells had links to the Trafford family.

 Ernest and his siblings were sent to Pendleton in Salford, to their Auntie Sarah and Uncle George.
 They did not have a happy childhood, despite the fact that Uncle George was an interesting character.
 He used to be in the Music Halls as a contortionist.
 He was tattooed all over and as bald as a coot.
 He used to do a contortionist act dressed as Mephistopheles.